 Reverse Osmosis & Water Treatment in Turkey

-Turkey is a nation of eighty million people in southeastern Europe and southwestern Asia (that portion of Turkey west of the Bosporus is geographically part of Europe), bordering the Black Sea, between Bulgaria and Georgia, and bordering the Aegean Sea and the Mediterranean Sea, between Greece and Syria.
+Turkey is a nation of eighty-three million people in southeastern Europe and southwestern Asia (that portion of Turkey west of the Bosporus is geographically part of Europe), bordering the Black Sea, between Bulgaria and Georgia, and bordering the Aegean Sea and the Mediterranean Sea, between Greece and Syria.

 Its major environmental issues include:

 • Water pollution from dumping of chemicals and detergents

 • Concern for oil spills from increasing Bosporus ship traffic